 So what is cognitive hypnotherapy and how does hypnosis work?

-Cognitive Hypnotherapy is a modern form of hypnotherapy that helps people overcome their issues and create change in the areas that they feel need some attention.
-Its an approach that is highly bespoke to each client.
-This type of hypnotherapy is under pinned by recent scientific views of how our psychology functions combined with hypnosis which creates a bespoke approach to treating each and every person completely differently.
-This is what differentiates it from other forms of hypnotherapy in the field.
+Cognitive Hypnotherapy is a modern form of hypnotherapy.
+It can help people overcome their issues and create change in areas that they feel need some attention.
+Its a unique approach that is highly bespoke to each client.

 So what is Hypnosis?

-When a client enters the state of hypnosis, they are always completely aware of what is going on around them and can be completely oblivious to normal conscious distraction, but at the same time remain in complete control.
+When a client enters the state of hypnosis, they are always completely aware of what is going on around them.
+The client can be completely oblivious to normal conscious distraction, but at the same time remain in complete control.

 This then gives reason to why some people believe that they cannot be “hypnotised” which would only be suggesting or implying that they cannot relax or enter a state of relaxation.
-The only reason for this belief is that most people do not realise when they are actually in the state, because they do not feel any different other than the overwhelming feeling of being relaxed.
-There are many levels of ‘deepness’ in hypnotic scale, during hypnotherapy a fairly light state of hypnosis is effective.
+The only reason for this belief is that most people do not realise when they are actually in the state.
+They do not feel any different other than the overwhelming feeling of being relaxed.
+There are many levels of ‘deepness’ in hypnotic scale.
+For instance, during hypnotherapy a fairly light state of hypnosis is effective.
 This means that most people are fully aware of their surroundings.